arista-eosplus/pyeapi/README.md

   http or https connections)
 * **enablepwd** - The enable mode password if required by the destination node
 * **transport** - Configures the type of transport connection to use.
-The default value is _http_.
+The default value is _https_.
 Valid values are:
     * socket
     * http_local
     * http